At last night's Golden Globe Awards, Tina Fey had the BEST beauty line of the night:

 A bit frozen, but not bad, right?
 Catherine can still hold her own when it comes to red carpet glamour.
 I like how her hair is flat at the front and tucked behind the ears before it cascades into the soft waves.
 Lashes and lip liner I could do without, but all in all, makeup is lovely, too.

 Don't you miss the days when Kristen Wiig was a longer brunette?
-(Like at the 2012 Oscars?)
 This rooty blonde bob is doing her NO favours.
 She is another one who needs to step away from the orange spray tan.
 I will say something nice: I like her lipstick and eyeshadow very much.
 Matchy-matchy lips and eyes seem to be a theme on this red carpet!

-Cindy looks like she might've overdone the sunbathing, but other than that, so stunning as always.
+Cindy is so stunning as always.
 Hair is gorge and makeup is nice and soft.
 Is she covering up her famous mole now?

 Ooh, this is exciting—Ellie looks so fab here!
 The deep berry lip and flushed cheeks work so well with her vibrant red hair, brown eyes and pale skin.
 But perhaps ease up on the Botox.
 Those bunny lines are pretty pronounced!